 Projects come with deadlines.
 They may be Contract Completion Dates (CCD) or deadlines imposed by your project sponsor.
-There is more than one way to monitor a CCD in Microsoft Project.
+There is more than one way to monitor Using Contract Completion Dates in Microsoft Project.

 Microsoft Project has a deadlines feature that may impose a deadline date on a respective milestone.
 This deadline appears as a static marker alongside the respective milestone on the Gantt chart.
 If this is your intention then refer to the following blog Microsoft Project and Deadlines describing this feature.